oleiade/Elevator/README.rst

 Thanks
 ======

+To `Boglio <http://cargocollective.com/boglio>`_ who designed the Elevator amazing logo !
-I wish to thank `Botify <http://botify.com>`_ which hires me and gave me the opportunity to spend some time on the project.
+Thanks to `Botify <http://botify.com>`_ which hires me and gave me the opportunity to spend some time on the project.
 To `Francisco Roque <http://www.franciscoroque.com/blog/>`_ and `BioQl <http://bioql.com/>`_ for their active support and feedback.
 Thanks to `Greg leclercq <https://twitter.com/ggregl>`_ for it's great advices and clever ideas.
 I'd really like to thanks the `Zeromq <http://zeromq.org>`_ and `Leveldb <http://code.google.com/p/leveldb/>`_ creators and maintainers for their amazing work, without which, none of this would have been possible.